-The best meteor shower of the year is upon us, the annual Perseid Meteor shower.
-The Perseid’s meteors are bits of dust and material from Comet Swift-Tuttle.
+One of the best meteor showers of the year is upon us, the annual Perseid Meteor shower.
+The Perseid’s are bits of dust from Comet Swift-Tuttle.
 As the comet orbits the Sun every 133 years, it releases trillions of particles into space into what we generally would see as it’s “tail”.
-These particles litter the path of the comet and if the Earth passes through that path the particles burn up in our atmosphere as a meteor.
+These particles litter the path of the comet and when Earth passes through that path the particles burn up in our atmosphere as a meteor.

 Observing the Shower

 To observe this meteor shower you’ll want to go somewhere without city lights.

 The constellation of Perseus (where the meteors seem to come from) rises about 10pm local time, thus the first of the meteors will begin to arrive around that time.
 These early meteors will be few in number, but tend to be long and bright.
 The peak hours will be between 2am-4am local time, with numbers possibly continuing to rise closer to sunrise.